 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 This update, along with ASU 2016-08, Revenue from Contracts with Customers (Topic 606), Principal versus Agent Considerations (Reporting Revenue Gross versus Net), ASU 2016-10, Revenue from Contracts with Customers (Topic 606), Identifying Performance Obligations and Licensing, and ASU 2016-12, Revenue from Contracts with Customers (Topic 606), Narrow-Scope Improvements and Practical Expedients, establishes a comprehensive revenue recognition standard.
 The updates require that revenue be recognized to depict the transfer of promised goods and services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Additional disclosure is also required to enable financial statement users to understand the nature, amount, timing, and uncertainty of revenue and cash flows arising from contracts with customers.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2018.
-Management continues to evaluate the potential impact of these updates on the Organization's financial statements and disclosures.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2019.
+Management does not anticipate that adoption of this update will have a material effect on its financial statements and disclosures.